ricouardm/Animist3.4/README.md

 ####Oem7:
 - Simplify the  Kill All Turrets, the same command will be send to all DPS's and the Driver instead of 5 entries

-####Oem3:
-- Simplify the  Kill All Turrets, the same command will be send to all DPS's and the Driver instead of 5 entries

 ## ==REV: 00.08 Date 16.01.2019 16:42==